nickswalker/nickwalker.us/_drafts/2018-01-01-scientific-poster-design-pitfalls.md

 ## 4. Heavy Ink Coverage

 Large areas of dark color don't print well.
-This is a byproduct of the way things get rastered for the [CMYK process](https://en.wikipedia.org/wiki/CMYK_color_model) (a rich red might actually take more ink than black).
+This is a byproduct of the way things get rasterized for the [CMYK process](https://en.wikipedia.org/wiki/CMYK_color_model) (a rich red might actually take more ink than black).
 The practical implication is that the poster will take longer to print and longer to dry, and will be vulnerable to the muddiness and artifacts associated with oversaturating the paper.

 Most templates will start you in the right direction, but you should remain weary of swapping in dark colors or using figures with dark palettes.